radekstepan/noted/README.md

 ## TODO

 - 13 A dashboard of "On this day..." results
-- 13 Bookmarks that show up on the dashboard; favorites.txt save documents index in a new ES collection.
-When reindex discard this cached response.
+-  8 Bookmarks that show up on the dashboard, update API to remap from tag to filename and truncate body
 -  8 Remove title and date line from text and either use the title or parse filename and convert (ive = I've, when stays lowercase etc.)
--  8 Use CSS grid for displaying articles, rather than just 3-up
+-  8 Use CSS grid for displaying articles, rather than just 3-up, deal with page always having an even number of content
 -  5 Cleanup all CSS after finishing dashboard work
 -  5 Set correct timezone from the request of the user
 -  5 Keep updating page title with query changes